Let’s start with a question. What makes an engagement ring truly unique?

 For that extra bit of emphasis, freehand lines (inspired by the forms in Hundertwasser’s paintings) were carved into the surface of the ring and highlighted with a glossy black layer of the platinum group metal, rhodium.

 The opportunity to create something so special, and for such a lovely couple, is something I’m really grateful for.
-In life, I’ve always been an advocate for doing things a little different, bucking the trends and making decisions that work for you, no matter what tradition or common opinion dictates.
+In life, I’ve always been an advocate for doing things a little differently, bucking the trends and making decisions that work for you, no matter what tradition or common opinion dictates.
 This ring is special to me because it captured exactly that – and is all the more interesting for it!